overwolf/overwolf.github.io/docs/topics/submit-a-new-version.md

 sidebar_label: Submit a new version
 ---

-Your app is available on the Overwolf Appstore and it's time to release new features you've been working on.
-That’s awesome!
-In this article we'll go over the process of submitting updated version of your app using the new OW developers console.
+Your app is available on the Overwolf Appstore, and it's time to release new features you've been working on.
+That's awesome!
+In this article, we'll go over the process of submitting an updated version of your app using the new OW developers console.

 **Don't forget to update your manifest [build version](../api/manifest-json#meta-object)**, once the version has been changed.